Thomas Waban Sr.

 Eliot, with the help of Waban and others, sought a new site for an independent Algonquian community that could thrive economically and embrace Christianity without trouble from the land-hungry colonists.
 A peaceful site on a bend in the Charles River appealed to them, and the General Court allowed 2,000 acres (later increased to 6,000 acres) for the establishment of Natick as the first “Praying Indian” town.
 Waban led his people from Nonantum to Natick, where they were joined by others (total estimated up to 150) to found the town in 1651.

 Eliot turned to his bible for guidance in setting up a governing structure in Natick: Waban was one of the men chosen as a “ruler of 50” to run the town.
 In 1660 Waban and 14 other Algonquian converts were accepted into the full communion of the Natick church.
 Waban was known as “a person of great prudence and piety, held in high esteem of both Indians and English.”
-He was a respected leader in Natick until his death in 1684.
+He was a respected leader in Natick, serving as a justice of the peace and town clerk, before his death in 1684.

 Selected sources and additional reading:

 Macewen, Florence Lovell.
 Natick: A Town With Character.
 Natick, MA: Morse Institute Library, 1997, 8.